dtcenter/MET/docs/Users_Guide/config_options.rst

 * The "merge_flag" entry specifies the merging methods to be applied:

-   * "NONE" for no merging
+   * NONE for no merging

    * "THRESH" for the double-threshold merging method.
 Merge objects that would be part of the same object at the lower threshold.